As we enter the new year, here are the major championships you can't miss in 2019.

-The Olympic qualification system for athletics has changed for 2020, with the introduction of the IAAF's new world rankings.
-Athletes' performances at the World Athletics Championships in Doha will count towards those rankings, while the best eight teams in each relay event will also book their flights to Tokyo.
+The Olympic qualification system for athletics changed for 2020, with the introduction of the IAAF's new world rankings.
+Athletes' performances at the World Athletics Championships in Doha counted towards those rankings, while the best eight teams in each relay event also booked their flights to Tokyo.

 Where?
 Basel, Switzerland

 When?
 19–25 August 2019

 Switzerland last hosted the Badminton World Championships in 1995, when the Olympic capital of Lausanne was host city.
 However, qualification for Tokyo was not on the line as badminton qualifiers will be determined using the BWF World Rankings.

 Where?
 The finals were held in Tokyo, Japan.